A perfect summer dinner...Flamiche

 Robin has lived in several states and travelled widely, exploring each cuisine and often taking classes to master the techniques.
 Over the years she has hosted dinners for up to fifty, sharing her love of food, wine, and bread baking with friends, family, and her husband Stephen's work associates.

-In 2020 Robin bought and ran the Applewood Manor Bed and Breakfast, where she continued cooking for guests, hosted Michelin-star chefs at special dinners, and taught small culinary classes.
+In 2020 Robin bought and ran the Applewood Manor Bed and Breakfast, where she continued cooking for guests, taught individual and group culinary classes and hosted multiple curated Michelin-star chef 3-day events.
 In 2024 the inn closed and Applewood Manor became home.
 Today, Robin is opening her kitchen again — to teach, to share, and perhaps to pass along a few family recipe secrets.

 Each class is small — a maximum of four — and built so you'll leave with the confidence to make it again at home.
 Choose a class below, or get in touch and we'll build one together.